btc-ag/chef-vs2017/README.md

   ] # installs multiple workloads and/or components.
 See https://docs.microsoft.com/de-de/visualstudio/install/workload-and-component-ids?view=vs-2017 for possible workloads
   all_workloads false # set this to false if you specify dedicated workloads include_recommended true # defauls to true.
-If true, the installer will automatically install all recommended packages for the choosen workloads
-  include_optional: true # Defaults to false.
+If true, the installer will automatically install all recommended packages for the choosen workloads include_optional true # Defaults to false.
 If true, the installer will automatically install all optional packages for the choosen workloads product_key 'AAAAA-BBBBB-CCCCC-DDDDDD-EEEEEE' # you can pass a product key during installation. end
 ```